kangketikonlen/laravel-template/README.md

 ## Features

+### Customized Laravel Framework
-- Customized Laravel Framework: Larapulse extends Laravel with additional features and optimizations tailored to your requirements.
+Larapulse extends Laravel with additional features and optimizations tailored to your requirements.

+### Enhanced Development Efficiency
-- Enhanced Development Efficiency: Boost your productivity with pre-configured setups, tools, and best practices.
+Boost your productivity with pre-configured setups, tools, and best practices.

+### Flexible Architecture
-- Flexible Architecture: Build applications that suit your project's unique needs while maintaining Laravel's elegance.
+Build applications that suit your project's unique needs while maintaining Laravel's elegance.

+### Performance Optimizations
-- Performance Optimizations: Fine-tuned performance enhancements to ensure your application runs smoothly and efficiently.
+Fine-tuned performance enhancements to ensure your application runs smoothly and efficiently.

 ## Getting Started